 If you decide to reach out to bloggers and influencers, ask for book reviews too.
-Collecting reviews should be a top priority.
+Collecting reviews should be a top priority, and it's also one of the best self-publishing marketing services out there.
 Here’s the thing: your marketing efforts won’t produce meaningful results without at least a handful of reviews.

 Why?
 Selling books online is basically e-commerce.
 And in e-commerce, consumers look for second opinions before making a purchase.

 - Top 100 Book Review Blog Posts, Websites, & Influencers